I'jaz: Scientific I'jaz Literature

 Ziauddin Sardar; "According to some Muslim scholars, everything from genetics to robotics and space travel is described in the Quran.
 What nonsense".

-Some hold that certain verses of the Qur'an contain scientific theories that have been discovered only in modern times, confirming Qur'an's miraculousness.
+Some hold that certain verses of the Quran contain scientific theories that have been discovered only in modern times, confirming Quran's miraculousness.
 This has been criticized by the scientific community.
 Critics argue that verses which allegedly explain modern scientific facts, about subjects such as plate tectonics, the expansion of the universe, subterranean oceans, biology, human evolution, the beginnings and origin of human life, or the history of Earth, for example, contain fallacies and are unscientific.

 Maurice Bucaille argued that some Quranic verses are agreement with modern science and contain information that had not been known in the past.
-He stated that he examined the degree of compatibility between the Qur'an and modern scientific data and concluded that the Qur'an did not contradict modern science.
-He argued that it is inconceivable that the scientific statements of the Qur'an could have been the work of man.
+He stated that he examined the degree of compatibility between the Quran and modern scientific data and concluded that the Quran did not contradict modern science.
+He argued that it is inconceivable that the scientific statements of the Quran could have been the work of man.
 Bucaille's arguments have been criticized by both Muslim and non-Muslim scientists.

+Aside from critics from outside the religion, mainstream Islamic scholars have also objected to certain interpretations of the ijaz movement.
+The methodology of scientific I'jaz has not gained full approval by Islamic scholars and is the subject of ongoing debate.
+Zafar Ishaq Ansari argues from the perspective of Islam that while the Quran is the source of guidance in right faith (iman) and righteous action (alladhina amanu wa amilu l-salihat), the idea that it contained "all knowledge, including scientific" knowledge is not a mainstream view among Muslim scholarship.